kapilsuryawanshi/JournalCLI/README.md

 - `?` - Matches any single character

 Examples:
-- `j find "*task*"` - Find items containing "task" anywhere in the text
+- `j search "*task*"` - Find items containing "task" anywhere in the text
-- `j find "task ????"` - Find items where "task" is followed by exactly 4 characters
+- `j search "task ????"` - Find items where "task" is followed by exactly 4 characters
-- `j find "task*done"` - Find items that contain "task" followed by "done" with anything in between
+- `j search "task*done"` - Find items that contain "task" followed by "done" with anything in between

 The search is case-insensitive and looks through both task titles and note texts.